Mohamed-Khalil67/Market-Place/README.md

 4. **Security Best Practices**: Password hashing, CSRF protection, secure headers
 5. **Payment Processing**: Integration with payment gateways
 6. **Performance Optimization**: Caching, database indexing, query optimization

-By studying and extending this project, you can gain valuable experience in building secure, scalable web applications with Flask.

----

-For more detailed information, please refer to the documentation files in the `documentation` directory.